OlivierDjatchue/mini-projet-docker/README.md

 ```
 >![image](https://github.com/user-attachments/assets/2f6b6222-c8d0-42b3-9d64-5e76f31260d1)

-2) Move back to the root dir of the project and run the backend api container with those arguments :
+2) Go back to the root directory of the project and run the backend api container with these arguments

 ```bash
 cd ..